Commonwealth Fusion Systems logo

 Google Power Purchase Agreement

-200 MW PPA with Google for electricity from the ARC commercial fusion plant in Virginia.
+200 MW PPA with Google for electricity from the Fall Line Fusion Power Station (first ARC commercial fusion plant) in Chesterfield County, Virginia.

 Eni Power Agreement